 The Company completed a drill program at the Baixa Grande Project.
 This project is located in the lithium-rich Aracuai Pegmatite District, which hosts the largest lithium reserves in Brazil.
 The Salinas properties are located approximately 100 km north of the Itinga claims.
 Since acquiring the Baixa Grande project through the Neolit acquisition, the Company completed soil geochemistry to help identify priority drill targets.
 Drill assay results so far have extended the mineralization at Salinas by at least 250 metres along strike.
 A new high-grade pegmatite dike has been discovered approximately 1.5 km north of the main Salinas zone.
 The Company had completed an initial MRE at Salinas, prepared by GE21, in 2024.
-An updated MRE was completed in January 2025, with the technical report filed on February 27, 2025 Please see Mineral Resources below.
+An updated MRE was completed in January 2025, with the technical report filed on February 27, 2025 (please see Mineral Resources below).
 The Company completed an expanded 30,000-metre drill program during 2024, this data included in the upgraded MRE.
-A Preliminary Economic Assessment is planned at Salinas, with the objective to accelerate directly to a Feasibility Study.
 As well, the Company is in the process of selecting a suitable consultant to carry out an Environmental Impact Assessment ("EIA") study for the Baixa Grande project, which will contain an analysis of the project's potential environmental and social impacts.
 Following the completion of the EIA, the Company can apply for the "Prior License" ("LP") for the first stage of the environmental licensing process in Brazil.